Hard to read? Oregon GOP boycott comes down to reading level

 “Well, at first it was, ‘Well, what’s this statute that it says these measure summaries have to comply with?’”
 Brecht said.
 “Most don’t even know what the Flesch readability standard is.”

-Associated Press Writers Andrew Selsky and Claire Rush in Salem, Oregon, contributed to this report.
+Komenda reported from Seattle.
+Associated Press writer Claire Rush in Salem, Oregon, also contributed.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP’s democracy initiative here.
 The AP is solely responsible for all content.